 The 2010’s have been a set of incredible years for film.
 With new talent emerging every year, the industry is only growing.
 As the decade comes to a close, I thought it might be fun to recap some of the best films of the 2010’s.
 Friendly Reminder: These are all my own opinion, and film is extremely subjective.
 Honorable Mentions: Inception Get Out Her Whiplash … Continue reading Top 10 Movies of The Decade

 Overview: Maryville University is a private college.
 The campus is great for students who want to go into the medical field.
 This college is 100 percent focused on a students’ success.
 They empower their students to build their own successful career.
 General Info: 650 Maryville University Dr. St. Louis, MO 63141 Phone #: (314)- 529- 9300 Website: http://www.maryville.edu Cost & Aid Tuition and fees: $28,470 … Continue reading College of the Week: Maryville University

 It’s getting close to December which means two things: it’s almost winter break and it’s almost time for semester one final exams.
 Although final exams can get some of us all feeling a bit nervous, how much does an exam actually affect your grade?
 It seems as if some of us spend hours of studying for these exams, but when the exam scores come in, … Continue reading Should Final Exams Be Worth More?

 Is this an “and” or an “or” situation?
 There is almost nothing more stereotypical about an American highschool other than social cliques.
 There’s the jocks, the nerds, the “popular” boys/ girls, the floaters, the emo/Goths, the loners.
 Each group typically stays to themselves, and why is that?
 Does one think they are better than the other?
 Is there a deep rooted hate from the ancestor … Continue reading Social Cliques

-Waffles are better than pancakes Continue reading Unpopular opinion of the week
+Winter is better than Summer I personally disagree Continue reading Unpopular opinion of the week